UP IN THE AIR

 "Awesome?!"
 Matt's voice broke through his joy.
-The blonde boy stomped up to Davis with clenched fists and furious teeth.
-"You let it get away!" he shouted, jabbing the boy in the chest with a sharp finger.
+The blonde boy stomped up to him with clenched fists and furious teeth.
+"You let it get away!" he shouted, pointing out at the ocean.
 "No matter how many breaks you catch, you still screw up!"

 Almost immediately Davis's smile contorted into a hateful snarl.
 "Shut your damn mouth!" he returned.
 "We kept it from wreckin' the city… and YOUR Digimon's the one who pissed it off!"